 James’ view (department manager): Concrete Department

 James needs to view his concrete crew’s availability and to schedule jobs.
-He also needs to be able to filter jobs so he can view or re-allocate resources With a TeamUp calendar, James can simply drag and drop to move a job, or ctrl-drag and drop to copy a job in case people get sick or for other good reasons.
+He also needs to be able to filter jobs so he can view or re-allocate resources.
+With a Teamup calendar, James can simply drag and drop to move a job, or ctrl-drag and drop to copy a job in case people get sick or for other good reasons.

 Antonio and Erika’s views (Management)

 Antonio and Erika need to keep an eye on the big picture.
-With their settings, they can see all staff activities on one view.
+With the Table view, they can see all staff activities in one place.
 They can filter by crew member, job #, or project.
 With the Year view, they can see how many jobs have been booked in the upcoming months.

 Are you facing a scheduling challenge?
 Create a free calendar and see whether this method works for you, or contact firstname.lastname@example.org for assistance.